singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/version-2/index.md

 2. Access the Sandbox
 Navigate to the [AI UI Constructor](https://ai-ui-constructor.singularitynet.io/).

+3. Make sure that the MetaMask extension with the Sepolia network is enabled in your browser.

-3. Sign In or Register
+4. Sign In or Register
-Log in using your Cognito account.
+Log in using your Marketplace account.
 If you do not have an account, you can create one using the Sign Up form.

-4. Create a New Project
+5. Create a New Project
 Select New Project from the menu options to initiate a new workspace.

-5. Upload Stub Files
+6. Upload Stub Files
 Upload the generated stub files to your project.

-6. Edit Project Files
+7. Edit Project Files
 Modify index.js and styles.js as needed.
 Additional files can also be uploaded or created within the project.

-7. Compile the Code
+8. Compile the Code
 Use the Compile button to build and test the application.

-8. Provide Application Details
+9. Provide Application Details
 Populate the fields for OrganisationID, ServiceId, and Endpoint in the preview application section.

-9. Debug and Iterate
+10. Debug and Iterate
 Debug the application code and repeat the Compile process until the desired results are achieved.

-10. Export the Project
+11. Export the Project
 Once the project is complete, download the files in a .zip format using the Export Project button.

-11. Publish the DEMO
+12. Publish the DEMO
 Deploy the completed DEMO application through the Publisher Portal.

 ## UI Sandbox Workflow Diagram